Kunlong1994/lab3/Lab-#2-distant-pictures.md

 /dev/ttyUSB0
 ```

 This tells us that we have a port at `/dev/ttyUSB0`, which is our Arduino.
-We will need to remember this later.
+This might differ for your Arduino if other serial devices or pluged in.

-### 4. Check makefile.
+To build and upload this program this port needs to be filled into the makefile.

-For now, lets just check our `makefile` to make sure to settings are correct.
+Just call 'cat makefile' to see if the 'ARDUINO_PORT' is set correctly.

 ```shell
 pi@ixe05 ~/sketchbook/blink $ cat makefile